scriptituk/ffmpeg-makexe/README.md

-    -g do not disable GPU options that can break configure (not MSYS) -c <opts> append options to ffmpeg configure command (not MSYS) (-c cannot enable external libraries that are not installed) -n do not patch in xfade-easing superset, just build vanilla FFmpeg instead -r rebuild from scratch (removes cached downloads and build trees) -d <flags> set debug flags (e.g. -d SL):
+    -g do not disable GPU options that can break configure (not MSYS) -c <opts> append options to ffmpeg configure command (not MSYS) (-c cannot enable external libraries that are not installed) -n do not patch in xfade-easing, just build vanilla FFmpeg instead -r rebuild from scratch (removes cached downloads and build trees) -d <flags> set debug flags (e.g. -d SL):
        S trace shell command execution (set -x)